thrackle-io/rules-engine/docs/userGuides/Architecture/Client/Application/APPLICATION-MANAGER.md

-# ApplicationManager
+# Application Manager

 ## Purpose

-The ApplicationManager acts as a central hub for managing the application it is associated with.
+The Application Manager acts as a central hub for managing the application it is associated with.

 It provides the ability to manage metadata for accounts associated with the application including:
 - Roles